 (h) In all cases, the costs and expenses (including but not limited to the reasonable costs, expenses, and attorneys' fees of the Exposed Party) of establishing, renewing, substituting, canceling, and increasing the amount of (as the case may be) one or more Letters of Credit shall be borne by the Non-Exposed Party.

 3. Additional Representation.
-Each party continuously represents and warrants to the other party that on each occasion that it, as the Non-Exposed Party, causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the issuer thereof, enforceable in accordance with its terms.
+Each party continuously represents and warrants to the other party that on each occasion that it, as the Non-Exposed Party, causes the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit will be the legal, valid, and binding obligation of the Issuer thereof, enforceable in accordance with its terms.

 ONE WAY CASH/LETTER OF CREDIT ISSUED BY COUNTERPARTY ONLY FORM